jupyter/nbclassic/docs/source/nbclassic.rst

 transition to using the Jupyter Notebook 7.
 The NbClassic package intends to address that need.

-You can read more about the migration impacts and coexisence of NbClassic and Notebook package on the :ref:`NbClassic and Notebook <_NbClassicNotebook>` page.
+You can read more about the migration impacts and coexistence of NbClassic and Notebook package on the :ref:`NbClassic and Notebook <_NbClassicNotebook>` page.